Active Biotech in brief

 data and discussions with relevant authorities.

-Paquinimod (in the 57-57 project) is a quinoline compound under development for treatment
+Paquinimod (in the 57-57 project) is a quinoline compound under development for the treatment

 Active Biotech has a licensing agreement with the German pharmaceutical company